 Maribel Ibarra

-Maribel is a specialized professional in developing interactive museums.
-She has been responsible of the execution of more than 65 permanent, temporary and itinerant museum projects.
-She has created and led multidisciplinary teams, which include advisors, researchers, artists, designers, museographers, curators, architects, communicators, educators, and engineers, among other professionals.
-Throughout her more than twenty-five years of experience creating and operating interactive spaces, she has stablished strong relationships with many museum professionals and theorists, nationally and internationally, who have enriched her professional experience.
-Her vision focused on continuous improvement has taken her to create strategic alliances to broaden her scope and improve the results.
+Professional specialized in the development of interactive museums.
+She has been responsible for the execution of more than 65 permanent, temporary, and traveling museum projects.
+She has formed and coordinated work teams that include advisors, researchers, artists, designers, museographers, curators, architects, communicators, educators, engineers, among other professionals.
+In her more than 30 years of experience in the creation and operation of interactive spaces, she has established relationships with various national and international museum professionals and theorists, which have enriched her professional experience.
+Her vision of continuous improvement has led her to form strategic alliances that allow her to expand her field of action and enhance her results.

 Manuel Olivo